mzmine/mzmine_documentation/docs/module_docs/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md

 :octicons-light-bulb-16: **Tip**.
 A good starting point for this parameter is 3 times the noise level used in the [Mass detection](../featdet_mass_detection/mass-detection.md), if the instrumental noise is used as cutoff (see [here](../featdet_mass_detection/mass-detection.md#how-do-i-determine-the-instrumental-noise-level-in-my-data) for more details).

 #### **Min highest intensity**
 Minimum intensity that the highest point in the EIC must exceed in order for the corresponding trace to be considered valid and retained in the feature list.
+This parameter mainly depends on the mass spectrometer characteristics (_e.g._ Orbitrap instruments normally provides higher signal intensities than TOF devices) as well as the overall goal of the processing.
+Overly low intensity thresholds normally leads to a larger number of background signals being retained as featurs, extending the overall processing time.
+On the other hand, overly high thresholds may lead to low-intensity features being erroneously discarded.
 :octicons-light-bulb-16: **Tip**.
 A good starting point for this parameter is 7-10 times the noise level used in the [Mass detection](../featdet_mass_detection/mass-detection.md), if the instrumental noise is used as cutoff.

 #### **Scan to scan accuracy (m/z)**